codewars/docs/content/references/markdown/extensions.md

 ## Conditional Rendering

-Similarly to sequential code blocks, conditional rendering blocks are used to show normally rendered text, but only if the language selected by the user matches the info string of the block.
+Conditional rendering blocks renders the content when the language selected by the user matches the condition specified in the info string.

 ### Basic syntax